artprojectgroup/wc-apg-city/readme.txt

 2. Screenshot of WC - APG City.
 Billing and shipping forms.

 == Changelog ==
+= 2.0.1 =
+* Added a new field to customize the background color of locked fields.
+* Minor fix.
 = 2.0.0 =
 * Added full compatibility with the Checkout block.
 * New local GeoNames database with monthly import. **Update sponsored by [Bestway](https://bestwaystore.es)**.